CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/demo/demo-cluster.md

 An example of the yaml file contents is described in the following Diagram:

 Figure 1.
-Diagram of YAML file used to configure a Parallel Cluster with a t2.micro head node and t2.micro compute nodes
+Diagram of YAML file used to configure a ParallelCluster with a t2.micro head node and t2.micro compute nodes

 ![t2.micro yaml configuration](../../yml_plots/hello-world-yaml.png)